crweiner/hacktoberfest-swag-list/README.md

   - Stickers and a T-Shirt: 4 PRs in Challenge 1
   - Sticker Pack, T-Shirt and a Limited Edition Orb Magin Pin: Complete Challenge 2
 - **How to sign up**: Complete either of the challenges below to participate.
 Once you’ve successfully submitted your pull requests, fill out this [form](https://circleci-community.typeform.com/to/mErGL0nv) to receive your swag.
-  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config
+  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config.
   - Challenge 2: Develop and publish an orb using the Orb Development Kit (COMING SOON).
 Make sure your orb offers value to other developers!
 - **Notes** - Visit [CircleCI](https://hacktoberfest.circleci.com/) for more details.
 Join the #orbtoberfest discussion on the [community forum](https://discuss.circleci.com/) for ideas, FAQs, and to ask any questions.

 ### D